 10 ounces cremini mushrooms, cut in half (optional)

 Chopped parsley for garnish

-1. In medium bowl, toss pork cubes in flour, 1/2 teaspoon salt, and 1/2 teaspoon black pepper.
+1. In a medium bowl, toss pork cubes in flour, 1/2 teaspoon salt, and 1/2 teaspoon black pepper.

 2. Heat olive oil in a large Dutch oven over medium high heat.
 Place one half on the pork in an even layer in the Dutch oven.
 Do not overcrowd.
 Brown for two to three minutes.
 Turn each piece and brown for two to three minutes.
 Transfer browned pork to a plate.
 Repeat with remaining pork, transferring to plate when browned.

-3. Add leeks, shallots, and garlic to Dutch oven and sauté for two to three minutes until the leeks are wilted.
+3. Add leeks, shallots, and garlic to the Dutch oven and sauté for two to three minutes until the leeks are wilted.
 Add wine and stir to deglaze the pan, scraping the bottom of the pot to remove browned bits.

-4. Add carrots, potatoes, chicken stock, tomatoes, vinegar, bay leaves, basil, oregano, thyme, two teaspoons salt, and one teaspoon pepper to Dutch oven.
+4. Add carrots, potatoes, chicken stock, tomatoes, vinegar, bay leaves, basil, oregano, thyme, two teaspoons salt, and one teaspoon pepper to the Dutch oven.
 Bring to a boil, mixing well.
 Reduce heat to low and simmer for five minutes.